-EYFS and KS1 time table will include:
+EYFS and KS1 time table will included:

 2x phonics lessons per day- 1 lesson- RWI lesson structure- Setting where necessary and possible, 1 lesson focused on blending and segmenting.

-English consist of – 1 HW + SP lessons per day, 1 reading group session initially focusing on fluency.
+English consisted of – 1 HW + SP lessons per day, 1 reading group session initially focusing on fluency.
 1 sentence and punctuation lesson, 1 application of writing skills lesson linked to Health and wellbeing topic book focused lesson per week.
 Daily wider reading session.

 Key Stage 2